The Catholic Leaders Mission

 Serge is currently pursuing a Certificate in Fundraising Management from Ryerson University’s G. Raymond Chang School of Continuing Education.

-As a volunteer with the Conservative Party of Canada during the 2019 federal election campaign, he was involved in a local Toronto riding as part of the campaign team, helping spearhead community outreach, fundraising and other campaign operations.
+As a volunteer during the 2019 federal election, he was a member of a local Toronto campaign team, helping spearhead community outreach, fundraising and other campaign operations.

 A committed volunteer at his parish of St. Gregory Armenian Catholic Church of Toronto, Serge is also a public speaker, and is actively engaged in serving his community.